MicrosoftDocs/VBA-Docs/api/Access.ObjectFrame.GridlineStyleTop.md

 # ObjectFrame.GridlineStyleTop property (Access)

-Gets or sets the top gridline style of the specified frame.
+Gets or sets the top gridline style of the specified object frame.
 Read/write **Byte**.

 ## Syntax